Dash0 Raises $110M Series B at $1B Valuation

 MetricTypeDescription

-dash0.check.evaluation.outcomeGAUGEEncodes the outcome of a check’s evaluation as an enum.
+dash0.check.evaluation.outcomeGAUGEEncodes the outcome of a check's evaluation as a numeric enum.
+See Enum Values for possible values.

 dash0.check.evaluation.valueGAUGEEncodes the value returned by the check's evaluation.

-dash0.check.statusGAUGERepresents the check’s current state as an enum.
+dash0.check.statusGAUGERepresents the check's current state as a numeric enum.
+See Enum Values for possible values.

 dash0.check.threshold.criticalGAUGERepresents the critical threshold for evaluation.